 8. Do I live by clear principles?
 Are my values translated into my guiding principles for myself and the whole of the organization?
 Do I practise what I preach?
-Do I act when I see those principles being ignored by others?
+Do I act immediately when I witness those principles being ignored by others?

-9. Am I driven by the pursuit of maximum value?
+9. Am I driven by the pursuit of maximum value to society?
 Am I doing everything I can to ensure we create the maximum value we can with all of the resources at our disposal?
-Do I instil this same drive in all of our human capital?
+Do I instil this same drive in all of our people and stakeholders?